olekristianbe/boomsnap/README.md

 ---

-<sub>BoomSnap is developed by Ole Kristian B. Eikenæs • Licensed for personal and commercial use</sub>
+<sub>BoomSnap is developed by Lytic AS • Licensed for personal and commercial use</sub>